Tandon245/Music_Streamning_Service_API/readme.md

 The application can be deployed to a server or cloud platform of your choice.
 In this case, the project has been deployed on an EC2 instance.

 To deploy the application:
+## Summary

+The Music API is designed to simplify the process of fetching music-related data for developers.
+It offers a comprehensive set of endpoints that enable users to retrieve information about artists, albums, tracks, genres, and more.
+The API leverages the Spring Boot framework and Java programming language to ensure high performance, scalability, and reliability.

+## Goal

+The goal of the Music API project is to provide a user-friendly and efficient solution for developers who require access to music-related data.
+By offering a range of well-documented endpoints, the API aims to streamline the retrieval process and empower developers to build innovative and feature-rich music applications.
+The project prioritizes ease of use, robustness, and adherence to industry standards.

+---

 Set up an EC2 instance and configure it with the necessary environment.
 Build the project: ./mvnw clean install